nathanielsusabda/pokemon-management/README.md

 # Pokémon Management Application

 A full-stack web application for managing Pokémon trainers, their Pokémon, and their moves.
+It also have a battle functionality

 ## Features